tarun1475/secret-sharing.js/README.md

 ## Server side

-First you need a library called [sjcl](https://github.com/bitwiseshiftleft/sjcl), you can download latest version from NPM:

-	npm install sjcl

 To use it in a Node.js application (Requires OpenSSL support compiled into Node):

 	var secrets = require('secret-sharing.js');

-## Web side
+## Client side

-First you need a library called [sjcl](https://github.com/bitwiseshiftleft/sjcl), you can download latest version or use [rawgit](https://rawgit.com) to get a CDN version linking to [sjcl file](https://github.com/bitwiseshiftleft/sjcl/blob/master/sjcl.js)

-After sjcl declaration,to use it in the browser with the global 'secrets' defined, include *secret-sharing.js*, *secrets.min.js* or *secrets.ob.js* in your HTML.
+To use it in the browser with the global 'secrets' defined, include *secret-sharing.js*, *secrets.min.js* or *secrets.ob.js* in your HTML.

 	<script src="secrets.min.js"></script>